Bring the beauty of Shabbat home for your family and friends!

-Rekindle Shabbat is FREE and open to Jewish and interfaith families with children, teens and younger, who live in or are affiliated with a Jewish organization, in our service area.
+This program is free and open to Jewish and interfaith families with children (teens and younger), who live in or are affiliated with a Jewish organization in Lappin Foundation’s Merrimack Valley or North Shore service area.

 What Rekindle Shabbat means to our families: